SettleMint

 Depending on the asset and system configuration, the menu can include minting, transfers, pause or unpause, forced transfer workflows, verification, transfer approvals, price updates, collateral updates, and token-sale creation.
 The menu also includes View events so you can inspect event history from the same asset context.

 For conversion assets, use forced conversion only when the configured conversion workflow and your custody role permit a custodian-controlled conversion.
-For servicing-provider transitions, use exit control portability to plan the role, policy, holder, document, and evidence records that need review before authority changes.
+For servicing-provider transitions, use exit control portability to plan the role, policy, holder, document, and evidence records that need review prior to an authority change.

 Transfer approvals